Employment in the UK: May 2025

 2. Main points

-• LFS estimates have been weighted to 2022 mid-year population estimates for periods from January to March 2019; headline UK seasonally adjusted series before this have been modelled, but other series have a discontinuity at this point.
+• LFS estimates are weighted to 2022 mid-year population estimates for periods from January to March 2019; headline UK seasonally adjusted series before this have been modelled, but other series have a discontinuity at this point.

-• In the year to September to November 2024, the UK employment rate was largely unchanged at 74.8%, the UK unemployment rate increased to 4.4%, and the UK economic inactivity rate decreased to 21.6%.
+• In January to March 2025, the UK employment was largely unchanged at 75.0%, the UK unemployment rate increased 0.2 percentage points to 4.5%, and the UK economic inactivity rate decreased 0.2 percentage points to 21.4%, compared to the previous quarter.

 !

-These are official statistics in development and we advise caution when using the data.
+These are official statistics in development, and we advise caution when using the data.
 Ongoing challenges with response rates and levels mean that LFS-based labour market statistics will be badged as official statistics in development until further review.
-Read more in Section 11: Data sources and quality.
+Read more in Section 10: Data sources and quality.

 Back to table of contents